-In the September 2017 IGN Unfiltered interview above, Pitchford strongly suggests the next game in the Borderlands series will be more like a true sequel, rather than a Pre-Sequel!-style spin-off.
+In the September 2017 IGN Unfiltered interview below, Pitchford strongly suggests the next game in the Borderlands series will be more like a true sequel, rather than a Pre-Sequel!-style spin-off.
 In the video, Pitchford says that the next Gearbox entry will be a “really big, worthy” step forward.
 Then he adds: “if we’re going to do one, it’s going to be that.”
 Fans of the numbered entries to the series, rejoice.

 Borderlands 3 story